zpainter/iassist/content/about/regional-report-2000-2001-united-states.md

 **Lisa Neidert** continued to be on the Board of Directors of Association of Public Data Users (APDU) as Treasurer and continued to be on APDU's Census 2000 Product Review group.
-This also included attendance in the \"Census 2000 Users\' Conference on Public Use Microdata Sample (PUMS) Files.\" In both of these roles, I am providing input to the Census Bureau on the content and format of public-use data products.
-While I didn\'t necessarily like some of the P.L.
+This also included attendance in the "Census 2000 Users' Conference on Public Use Microdata Sample (PUMS) Files."
+In both of these roles, I am providing input to the Census Bureau on the content and format of public-use data products.
+While I didn't necessarily like some of the P.L.
 94-171 product release (3 parts and minimal technical documentation), note that one of the choices was ASCII.
 (See entry for Anderson, for reference to the PAA poster session presented jointly by Neidert and Anderson.)